filippo91/lfs_facebook_buildout/README.md

 * facebook settings

-  * You have to modify lfs_project/settings.py, where you are going to put right data for these variables:
+  * You have to modify lfs_project/settings.py, where to put right data for these variables:

     ```